fhd-bio/NHANES-omega-3-older-adult-cognition-IFM-conference-2026/README.md

 The supplement and dietary coefficients represent different exposure definitions and should not be directly compared as though they were measured on the same scale.

-## Survey design and weighting
+Survey design and weighting

-All analyses incorporate the NHANES complex survey design, including:
+All analyses incorporate the NHANES complex survey design, including sampling weights, strata, and primary sampling units.

-- sampling weights;
-- strata;
-- primary sampling units.

-The pooled R analyses divide the two-year weights by two to create combined four-year weights.
+The pooled R analyses divide the two-year weights by two to create combined four-year weights:

-- Supplement models use the MEC examination weight: `WTMEC2YR / 2`.
+supplement models use WTMEC2YR / 2;

-- Dietary EPA+DHA models use the Day-one dietary recall weight: `WTDRD1 / 2`.
+dietary EPA+DHA models use WTDRD1 / 2.

-The Python audit uses `WTDRD1` directly for the dietary model.
+The Python audit uses WTDRD1 directly for the dietary model.
 Dividing every survey weight by the same constant changes only the common scale of the weights and does not change the fitted regression estimates.

-## Main results
+Main results

-### Omega-3 supplement use
+Omega-3 supplement use

 Past-30-day omega-3 supplement users had higher adjusted global cognition scores than non-users:

-- β = 0.151;
+β = 0.151;

-- 95% CI: 0.076 to 0.226;
+95% CI: 0.076 to 0.226;

-- p < 0.001.
+p < 0.001.

-### Dietary EPA+DHA
+Dietary EPA+DHA

 Higher Day-one dietary EPA+DHA intake was positively associated with global cognition:

-- β = 0.217;
+β = 0.217;

-- 95% CI: 0.031 to 0.403;
+95% CI: 0.031 to 0.403;

-- p = 0.025.
+p = 0.025.

-## Secondary analyses
+Secondary analyses

-### Active-comparator analysis
+Active-comparator analysis

 To reduce, although not eliminate, the influence of general supplement-taking behaviour, 499 omega-3 supplement users were compared with 1,211 users of non-omega-3 supplements.

 The association remained positive:

-- β = 0.149;
+β = 0.149;

-- 95% CI: 0.064 to 0.234;
+95% CI: 0.064 to 0.234;

-- p = 0.002.
+p = 0.002.

-### Cycle consistency
+Cycle consistency

 The supplement association was examined separately in each NHANES cycle:

-- 2011–2012: β = 0.157;
+2011–2012: β = 0.157;

-- 2013–2014: β = 0.139.
+2013–2014: β = 0.139.

 The pooled omega-3-by-cycle interaction test showed no evidence that the association differed between cycles:

-- p for interaction = 0.662.
+p for interaction = 0.662.

-### Exploratory formulation analysis
+Exploratory formulation analysis

 Omega-3 formulation was explored among the 499 supplement users.

-Fish oil or cod-liver oil was used as the reference category, while very rare products were pooled into an other/mixed group.
+Fish oil or cod-liver oil was used as the reference category, while rare products were pooled into an other/mixed group.

 The overall formulation comparison was not statistically significant:

-- Wald F(3,14) = 0.72;
+Wald F(3,14) = 0.72;

-- p = 0.557.
+p = 0.557.

 The non-fish-oil formulation groups were small and produced wide confidence intervals.
-No formulation-specific conclusions are therefore drawn.
+No formulation-specific conclusions are drawn.

-## Baseline characteristics
+Baseline characteristics

-The poster baseline table compares:

-- 499 omega-3 supplement users;
-- 2,092 omega-3 non-users.

-It reports survey-weighted means or percentages together with absolute standardized mean differences.
+The poster baseline table compares 499 omega-3 supplement users with 2,092 non-users and reports survey-weighted means or percentages with absolute standardized mean differences.

 Differences in education, income, smoking, diabetes, and physical activity indicate that residual confounding and healthy-user bias remain plausible despite multivariable adjustment.

-## Interpretation
+Interpretation

-The findings show a positive cross-sectional association between omega-3 exposure and global cognition in older US adults.
+The findings show positive cross-sectional associations between omega-3 exposure and global cognition in older US adults.

 They do not establish that omega-3 supplements or dietary EPA+DHA caused better cognitive performance.

-The observational design, single-day dietary assessment, potential exposure misclassification, residual confounding, and healthy-user bias limit causal interpretation.
+The cross-sectional design, single-day dietary assessment, possible exposure misclassification, residual confounding, and healthy-user bias limit causal interpretation.

 The results should not be used to recommend omega-3 supplementation solely for cognitive protection.

-## Context with recent evidence
+Context with recent evidence

-The NHANES findings are interpreted alongside recent evidence from:

-- the KLOSCAD longitudinal cohort;
-- the ADNI cohort;
-- the PreventE4 randomized trial.

-These studies do not provide a consistent causal picture.
-The poster therefore presents the NHANES findings as observational evidence that requires cautious interpretation.
+The NHANES findings are interpreted alongside recent evidence from the KLOSCAD longitudinal cohort, ADNI cohort, and PreventE4 randomized trial.
+These studies do not provide a consistent causal picture, so the poster presents the NHANES findings as observational evidence requiring cautious interpretation.

-## Reproduction
+Dependencies

+Python

+Python 3.12 is recommended.
+From the repository root:

+python3 -m venv .venv
+source .venv/bin/activate
+python3 -m pip install --upgrade pip python3 -m pip install -r requirements.txt

+R

+The main R pipeline requires haven, survey, and dplyr.
+The secondary R script uses base R only.
+See R_DEPENDENCIES.md.

+Data preparation

-Raw NHANES XPT files are not included in this repository because they are publicly available and would substantially increase repository size.
+Raw NHANES XPT files are not committed because they are publicly available and would substantially increase repository size.

-The R and Python scripts rebuild the analysis using the required 2011–2012 (`_G`) and 2013–2014 (`_H`) NHANES component files.

-Local input and output directory paths may need to be edited before running the scripts.
+Download the 26 required files into tmp/raw_nhanes/ as described in data/README.md.

+Run the analysis

+Run all commands from the repository root.

+1. Create the Python environment

+python3 -m venv .venv
+source .venv/bin/activate
+python3 -m pip install --upgrade pip python3 -m pip install -r requirements.txt

+2. Reconstruct the data and run the independent Python analysis

+python3 main_analysis/omega3_analysis.py

+This writes results to tmp/reanalysis/, including:

+tmp/reanalysis/key_results.json;

+tmp/reanalysis/rebuilt_analytic_data.csv.

+3. Run the secondary R analyses

+This step must follow Step 2 because it consumes the Python-created analytic CSV.

+Rscript secondary_analysis/secondary_analysis.R \
+  tmp/reanalysis/rebuilt_analytic_data.csv \
+  tmp/secondary_output

+4. Run the independent main R pipeline

+Rscript main_analysis/omega3_nhanes_2011_2014_analysis.R \
+  tmp/raw_nhanes \
+  tmp/r_output

+The main R and Python pipelines each reconstruct the analytic variables directly from the original public NHANES component files.
+In this repository, “reconstruct” means merging participant-level component files, deriving the exposures, outcome, covariates, survey weights, and analytic samples, and then refitting the reported models.

+5. Review validation outputs

+Compare the fresh outputs with the committed files in outputs/ and complete the final clean-run section in VALIDATION.md.

-## Important note
+Important note

 This repository supports a conference poster and should not be interpreted as a clinical guideline or treatment recommendation.

 All analysis code in this repository was generated with the assistance of generative AI tools.
 The study design, analytic decisions, variable definitions, interpretation of results, and final reporting were determined and reviewed by the authors.
-The generated code and statistical outputs were checked and validated by the authors, who remain fully responsible for the accuracy and integrity of the work.
+The authors remain fully responsible for the accuracy and integrity of the work.